cyamauch/NoctSalamanderGrandPiano/src/README.txt

- 9. Excessive amount of overtones (mainly in Layer 1) that cannot be resolved by the filter processing in 4. and high-frequency components (around 6000Hz) in mid-range notes are adjusted individually.
+ 9. Excessive amount of overtones (mainly in Layer 1) that cannot be resolved by the filter processing in 4. and high-frequency components (around 3000Hz and 6000Hz) in mid-range notes are adjusted individually.
     (See filter_direct.txt)

 10. Problems that cannot be solved by any of the above processes (envelope